 - All guests must sign in with a valid photo ID at the office upon arrival to the campus.
-This also applies to student sign-out. - All guests must wear a name badge.
-For security purposes, any guest on campus without a name badge will be asked to return to the office to obtain one. - The distribution of literature or solicitation of any kind is not permitted. - Prior to leaving the campus, guests must sign out in the office. - Former students that withdrew from MICS or otherwise no longer attend MICS are not permitted to visit during school hours without prior written approval from the principal.
+This also applies to student sign-out. - All guests must undergo a level 1 background check and wear a name badge.
+For security purposes, any guest on campus without a name badge will be escorted back to the office to obtain one. - The distribution of literature of any kind is not permitted. - Prior to leaving the campus, guests must sign out in the office. - Former students that withdrew from MICS or otherwise no longer attend MICS are not permitted to visit during school hours without prior written approval from the principal.
 Alumni, however, will be allowed to sign in under normal visitor procedures.